Chirimoyia/Chirimoyia.github.io/_posts/2025-02-12-creating-a-blog.md

 [Creating a blog - FastAI](https://github.com/fastai/fastbook/blob/master/app_blog.ipynb)

 It explains it well enough for me to follow, which means that it explains it well enough for ANYONE to follow.

+I will also leave here for my own convenience the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).